bathom14/GravebloomReference/content/Classes/Barbarian/Barbarian.md

 ### Level 3: Primal Knowledge

 You gain proficiency in another skill of your choice from the skill list available to Barbarians at level 1.
+At level 10 you may gain proficiency in one additional skill from the list.

 In addition, while your Rage is active, you can channel primal power when you attempt certain tasks; whenever you make an ability check using one of the following skills, you can make it as a Strength check even if it normally uses a different ability: Acrobatics, Intimidation, Perception, Stealth, or Survival.
 When you use this ability, your Strength represents primal power coursing through you, honing your agility, bearing, and senses.